Effects Rack Overview

 The six racks are displayed as columns.
 Each rack column has 16 module slots, four of which are visible at a time; swipe to scroll to higher slots.

-The numbers of Effects slots available for each console model are listed below:
+The maximum number of populated Effects slots available for each console model is indicated below:

 Each rack and slot has a number, for example 3-4 is rack 3 slot 4.
 Touch a slot to select it to the detail area: